 Advanced Global Traceable Down Standard

-We believe this to be the strictest animal-welfare and consumer assurance standard in the down industry.
-All the virgin down that Patagonia sources is traced from parent farm to final fiber-processing facility, so the birds that supply it are protected by these standards and are not force-fed or live-plucked.
+The virgin down that Patagonia sources for our sleeping bags is traced from parent farm to final fiber-processing facility, so the birds that supply feathers are protected by these standards and are not force-fed or live-plucked.

 The well-being of nonhuman animals.
-When an animal is in a good state of welfare, it is healthy, comfortable, well nourished, safe and able to express innate behavior, and it is not suffering from pain, fear or distress.
+When an animal is in a good state of welfare, it is healthy, comfortable, well nourished, safe and able to express innate behavior; it is not suffering from pain, fear or distress.

 Aquaculture Stewardship Council (ASC)

 An international nonprofit organization that manages a global certification and labeling program for responsible aquaculture.

 Capable of decay caused by bacteria, fungi or other biological means.
 Since this process requires the right combination of environmental conditions (temperature, ultraviolet light, oxygen, etc.), even some natural products won’t biodegrade in certain environments.